leahvelleman/fasola.ly/README.md

 # fasola.ly and doremi.ly

-* `fasola.ly` lets you enter notes in Lilypond using the four syllables used by Sacred Harp singers:
+Here are two useful plugins for composers of shape-note music:

-* `doremi.ly` lets you use the seven syllables used in the Christian Harmony, Harp of Ages, etc:
+* `fasola.ly` lets you enter notes in Lilypond using the four syllables used by Sacred Harp singers.

-Seven-syllable note entry *looks* a lot like Lilypond's default note
+* `doremi.ly` lets you use the seven syllables used in the Christian Harmony, Harp of Ages, etc.

-names: you enter notes as `do`, `re`, `mi` and so on.
+Seven-syllable note entry *looks* a lot like Lilypond's built-in Spanish note names: you enter notes as `do`, `re`, `mi` and so on.
 But there is an important difference.
-In Lilypond's default behavior, "do" is always C. But for shape-note singers, the position of "do" (or "fa") depends on the key signature: it is the tonic in a major key, or the third degree in a minor key.
+In Spanish, "do" is always C. But for shape-note singers, the position of "do" (or "fa") depends on the key signature: it is the tonic in a major key, or the third degree in a minor key.
 This plugin uses the syllables the way shape-note singers